mk270/whitakers-words/dictionary.md

 Souter and Latham are poorly represented.
-There is no attempt to include these sources with the throughness of the OLD and L+S effort.
+There is no attempt to include these sources with the thoroughness of the OLD and L+S effort.
-Entries from these sources come up only when a particular word is submitted from a text and no other source serves, giving credance to the assumption that such entries belong to a later AGE..
+Entries from these sources come up only when a particular word is submitted from a text and no other source serves, giving credence to the assumption that such entries belong to a later AGE..